Things to Do in Catania in April

 Catania's Good Friday procession leaves Chiesa di San Domenico at 5 PM.
 Sixteenth-century confraternities haul wooden statues over lava-stone streets.
 Beeswax candles and incense mingle in April's humid air, the scent hanging for hours.
 Locals line Via dei Crociferi, tossing rose petals that cling to the statues' blood-streaked faces.

 Catania's patron saint day parades horse-drawn carriages through Piazza Duomo, brass bells ringing against Baroque stone.
-Vendors sell calia e ciuri — honey-soaked pastry flowers that crunch then melt into sticky sweetness.
+Vendors sell calia e ciuri, honey-soaked pastry flowers that crunch then melt into sticky sweetness.
 The festival lands with spring's first warm nights, so locals linger outside until midnight.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid